headerheader

 What differentiates the blocked account providers

-Anyone who has ever taken a look at the websites of blocked account providers will notice: almost every provider claims to have the simplest, fastest, and best solution.
+Anyone who has ever taken a look at the websites of blocked account providers will notice: that many provider claim to have the simplest, fastest, and best solution.

 However, in fact, providers differ considerably - especially in terms of how secure and transparent the blocked account solution is.
 From discussions with the respective providers and industry experts, we have identified the most important criteria that we consider essential for choosing the right provider.